Structure, Positivity and Classical Simulability of Kirkwood-Dirac Distributions: Bounds on KD Quasiprobabilities

-the inner product of any two KD positive states on MUBs satisfies:
+the inner product of any two KD-positive states on MUBs satisfies:

 where the integer $k$ is the overlap of the support of their distributions.
+Note that the above holds true for all MUBs, not just the case of $V = \mathrm{DFT}_d$.

-\textit{KD Positive States in MUB Qudit Systems}.
-Taking a MUB system of $n$ qudits, Theorem \ref{thm:mubuniform} immediately tells us that \textit{every} pure KD positive state is a uniform mixture on its support with the non-zero quasiprobabilities reading $1/d^n$.
+Taking a MUB system of $n$ qudits, Remark \ref{thm:mubuniform} tells us that every pure KD-positive state is a uniform mixture on its support with the non-zero quasiprobabilities reading $1/d^n$.
 In particular, this implies that the distribution becomes exponentially large, with exponentially small probabilities.
-In the discrete Wigner distribution setting, the \textit{exact same property} is satisfied by the stabilizer states, i.e. all pure Wigner positive states \cite{Gross_2013, Gross_2021}.
+In the discrete Wigner distribution setting, the exact same property is satisfied by the stabilizer states, i.e. all pure Wigner-positive states \cite{Gross_2013, Gross_2021}.
 In a recent result Gross, Nezami \& Walter \cite{Gross_2021} have used this to devise an efficient property test for whether an unknown state is a stabilizer state.
-Whether such tests exist for the $V = QFT_d^{\otimes n}$ KD distribution or in general remains an open question.
-Finally, we note that Equation \eqref{eq:kdmub_innerproduct} closely resembles Theorem 11 of \cite{garcía2017geometrystabilizerstates} satisfied by stabilizer states.
-We therefore anticipate there will be many other analogous properties satisfied by both the stabilizer states, and KD positive states in the MUB setting.
+Whether such tests exist for the $V = \mathrm{DFT}_d^{\otimes n}$ KD distribution (or in general) remains an open question.
+Finally, we note that Equation \eqref{eq:kdmub_innerproduct} closely resembles Theorem 11 of \cite{garcia2017geometrystabilizerstates} satisfied by stabilizer states.

-\acknowledgements JB would like to thank David Arvidsson-Shukur for helpful discussions early in the project.
-SS acknowledges support from the Royal Society University Research Fellowship and ``Quantum simulation algorithms for quantum chromodynamics'' grant (ST/W006251/1).